 “Understand behavior in mobile apps” is one of seven types of Quick Answers in Marketing Insight.
 With it, you can discover whether people can easily complete a task in a mobile app as well as understanding the behavior behind your metrics and analytics.

-After running this Quick Answer test, the Summary tab shows how many test participants found the task difficult or easy, and provides two automatically generated highlight reels - split based on their responses - of them discussing their answers and explaining why they answered the way they did.
+After running this Quick Answer test, the Results tab shows how many test participants found the task difficult or easy, and provides two automatically generated highlight reels - split based on their responses - of them discussing their answers and explaining why they answered the way they did.

 If you want to dig into the findings, there are several options.
 The results table below the highlight reels provides additional feedback from participants about how they feel about that particular experience or activity.
 The Metrics and Session tabs provide the full recordings broken out by question or participant respectively.

 When to use "Understand behavior in mobile apps"